What is breakdown cover and what does it include?

 They’ll try to fix you on the spot.
 And if they can’t, they’ll tow you to a local garage.
-There’s usually a limit of 10 miles, unless you upgrade.
+There’s a limit of 10 miles, unless you upgrade.

 At Home breakdown cover means you can get help if you break down on your driveway, or within ¼ mile of your home.
-For example, if you have a flat battery and a cold morning.
+For example, if you have a flat battery on a cold morning.